ConnallM/Prism-Cell/README.md

 wall (x-coordinate) (y-coordinate) (length) (width) Coordinates, length and width are integers.
 The coordinates are for the top-left corner of the rectangular wall.

+Mirrors:
+you must also include a line determining how many mirrors the player is allowed to place per level mirror (number)
+Number is an integer.

 You should now be able to create your own level (if you can wrap your head around this confusing implementation)!